alexa-samples/skill-sample-nodejs-team-lookup/README.md

 # Get started

 The idea behind this new sample app is pretty simple.
 Wouldn’t it be cool if there was a way you could look up the contact information for people by just asking Alexa?
+The sample data included with this template lets you search for Alexa Evangelists and Solutions Architects by city, and their first/last names.

 If this is your first time here, you're new to Alexa Skills Development, or you're looking for more detailed instructions, click the **Get Started** button below: